Dayton Marcos: 1926

 John Matthews, still owner of the Marcos, was present at NNL winter meetings and the Marcos were slated to rejoin the NNL in 1923.
 However, the team would not rejoin league play until 1926.
-The Marcos made agreements with local clubs to once again using Westwood Field with plans to renovate their old home including additional seating.
+The Marcos made agreements with local clubs to once again use Westwood Field with plans to renovate their old home including additional seating.
 Local star catcher Eddie Huff was signed as field manager.
 The 1926 Marcos were a revolving door of names and faces, with as many as 43 different men wearing a Dayton uniform in league play.
-In June the Marcos made headlines by grabbing former star shortstop Joe Dewitt from the St. Louis Stars, purchasing him outright along with 4 other players.
+In June the Marcos made headlines by grabbing former star shortstop Joe Hewitt from the St. Louis Stars, purchasing him outright along with 4 other players.
 Hewitt struggled in his new home, hitting .079 in league play.
 Hewitt was briefly backed up by 20 year old rookie shortstop Alex Radcliff, who would later garner 11 All-Star selections with the Chicago American Giants.
 On July 13, the Marcos travelled to Schorling Park in Chicago to face the American Giants.
 The day ended in the Marcos landing on the wrong side of a 13-0 no-hitter by Rube Currie in the second game of a doubleheader.
 Just six days later, the team withdrew from league play.
 The Marcos ended the year in last place with a 6-36 record.